 And, Be Prepared to Answer Your Eye Doctor’s Questions

-- What prompted this appointment?
+- What prompted this virtual eye exam?

 - What symptoms do you have?
 How long have they been going on?
 Have they changed over time?